These Chinese pork ribs are so tender that the meat is almost melting off from the bone!

 Vinegar, sugar, and wine

 Sugar.
 Rock sugar is preferred in this recipe.
 If you can’t get it, use castor or granulated sugar.
 Chinese Rock Sugar is irregular lumps of crystallized, refined sugar.
 It forms a translucent and glossy appearance on the pork ribs.
 The surface will be less glossy if you use regular sugar.
+Rock sugar should add only after some time of simmering.
+Once it is caramelized, the gravy will stick on the surface of the pork ribs to form a glossy sheen,

 Shaoxing wine.
 Use Shaoxing wine or any rice wine will do the job.
+Sherry is another acceptable alternative.

 Star anise, cinnamon stick, and clove